leonardoAB1/smoke_detector_camera/README.md

+# Smoke Detector Camera

+"Smoke Detector Camera" is a project that aims to detect smokers and vaporizer users in a closed environment.
+The project combines the development of a local website using Django and web technologies such as HTML, CSS, and JavaScript, with the connection of an ESP32-CAM camera running FreeRTOS.
+Additionally, libraries like OpenCV and PyTorch will be used for image calculations and analysis.

+The Django-based website will receive and display the data captured by the camera, as well as perform additional processing to successfully differentiate smokers from vaporizer users.
+Deep learning models and algorithms will be employed to detect and classify actions and gestures related to tobacco and vaporizer consumption.

+Furthermore, there is a possibility of building a database to store captured images for long-term recording and analysis.
+The SQL database management system provided by Django will be utilized for this purpose.

+In summary, "Smoke Detector Camera" is a project that combines web technologies, computer vision, and deep learning to detect and differentiate smokers from vaporizer users in a closed environment.

 # IoT Project Directory Structure

 This repository contains the directory structure for an IoT project.
 The structure is designed to organize the different components of the project and provide a logical arrangement for source code, documentation, configuration files, and more.